-A few months ago, as I was catching up with a friend (and fellow Nationwide Associate), I casually asked what he did over the past weekend.
+I remember a conversation that I had last year at work, as I was catching up with a friend and fellow Nationwide Associate, whom I had not seen at the office in some time because of COVID restrictions.
+As we reconnected, I casually asked what he did over the past weekend.
 He very matter-of-factly responded with, “Oh, not too much.
 Just went to the park, got married, had dinner.”

-This friend of mine and his now husband have been together almost a decade, started a business, and own a home together; but I did not think they ever planned on getting married.
+My friend and coworker and his now husband have been together over a decade, started a business, and own a home together; but I did not think they ever planned on getting married.
 I obviously immediately expressed my excitement and congratulations, but my curiosity soon got the best of me.
 I asked, “I always thought you opposed marriage, what made you change your mind?”
 His response: “A meeting with our accountant and financial professional.”

 This conversation with my friend provides a perfect example of just one of many important life events with significant financial ramifications that many members of the LGBTQ+ community approach differently.
 It is my belief that in order to provide competent financial guidance to members of this community, financial professionals must be culturally competent and also understand how sexual orientation and gender identity often have fundamental impacts on their clients’ financial past, present, and future.
 With that concept in mind, this blog touches on a number of these differences and how they may impact your LGBTQ+ clients.